While living with paraplegia may require major adjustments, it can also be an extremely rewarding experience.

 Understanding Paraplegia Recovery Outcomes

 Paraplegia recovery outlook depends on many factors.
-Some (like the intensity of rehabilitation) can be controlled while others (such as the severity and level of injury) cannot.
+Some (like the intensity of rehabilitation) can be personally managed while others (such as the severity and level of injury) have already been determined.

-Because everyone experiences paraplegia differently, it’s essential to take a personalized approach to recovery and try not to compare recovery outcomes.
-What works for one person won’t necessarily work for another.
+Because everyone experiences paraplegia differently, it’s essential to take a personalized approach to recovery and not to compare recovery outcomes.
+What works for one person may not work for another.

-It’s also important to understand that individuals with paraplegia can improve years after their spinal cord injury.
-Thanks to neuroplasticity (the spinal cord’s ability to rewire itself), undamaged pathways in the spinal cord are always capable of learning new functions and adapting.
+It’s also important to understand that individuals with paraplegia may improve years after their spinal cord injury.
+Thanks to neuroplasticity (the spinal cord’s ability to rewire itself), undamaged pathways in the spinal cord are capable of learning new functions and adapting.

-The best way to promote paraplegia recovery after an incomplete spinal cord injury is to practice highly repetitive, task-specific movements.
-This will help the spinal cord perceive a demand for that movement and encourage neural rewiring and strengthening of those connections.
+The most effective way to promote paraplegia recovery after an incomplete spinal cord injury is to practice highly repetitive, task-specific movements.
+This may help the spinal cord perceive a demand for that movement and encourage neural rewiring and strengthening of those connections.

-Up next, we’ll discuss how occupational therapy can help individuals with paraplegia cope and improve their mobility.
+Next, we’ll discuss how occupational therapy may help individuals with paraplegia cope and improve their mobility.

 How Occupational Therapy Prepares You for Living with Paraplegia

-Occupational therapy is an essential part of paraplegia rehabilitation because it focuses on preparing individuals for the transition back to everyday life.
+Occupational therapy is an essential part of paraplegia rehabilitation since it focuses on preparing individuals for the transition back to everyday life.

-Don’t be hesitant to ask for help when you need it, but also make an effort to practice the adaptive techniques you learned in occupational therapy.
-Individuals with paraplegia have fully functional hands and arms, so you can still have lots of independence.
+Ask for help when you need it, but also make an effort to practice the adaptive techniques you learned in occupational therapy.
+Individuals with paraplegia have fully functional hands and arms, but have limited mobility in their legs.

 Adapting at Home

-While physical therapy for paraplegia recovery focuses on improving mobility through exercise, occupational therapy takes a more holistic approach by practicing activities of daily living.
+While physical therapy for paraplegia recovery focuses on improving mobility through exercise, occupational therapy takes a more holistic approach by adapting activities of daily living.

 Activities of daily living include grooming, bathing, toileting, transferring, feeding, and dressing.

-Learning new ways to perform everyday activities can involve the use of adaptive tools to help make up for lost functions.
+Learning new ways to perform everyday activities may involve the use of adaptive tools to replace lost function.